yasmeenbvb/CRWR2900-draft/draft.md

 It felt zen.
 And realxing.
 I just sat there, writing in my journal.

 This meditating stuff is also kind of weird for me, because I never do it.

+My family is strange because on one side you have a bunch of crazy muslims, and I mean that in the least offensive way as posssible, but they are crazy.
+And on the other side there's a bunch of crazy hindu hippies.
+Again, no offensiveness intended.
+The Hindu side is really into meditiating and being zen and burning insence, veganism (shudders) and whatnot.
+And the Muslim side is all about praying on their hands and knees ten times a day, which I guess in a way is kind of like meditation.
+But my little immediate family is quite different.
+My mom isn't religious, and my dad is an ex-Catholic.
+Our family is traditional, but I never grew up with devotion to meditation, and the zen lifestyle, nor the devotion to a religion.
+I guess growing up, I'd laugh at my relatives for being religious nutjobs, and I guess I still do, but I've come to understand the value in their beleifs.
+Maybe not their specific beleifs, but the fact that they have those beleifs and they build their lives upon it.
+My point?
+Well I tell myself I'm too busy for sitting in the sun, writing in journals..etc..
+But that isn't true.
+My crazy relatives value their beleifs and so they make time for it, and I guess I can learn something from that.

+I really don't know if i'm going to keep all of this nonesesne rambling in my work, but I'll leave it here in case.